-- Customize reports without limits and with a couple of clicks.
+- Customise reports without limits and with a couple of clicks.

 - Download the reports in the format you want, or send them by email to whoever you want.

 Why look for a reporting tool within an energy analysis platform?
 There are two main reasons.
-Firstly, having all your work tools centralized saves you time.
+Firstly, having all your work tools centralised saves you time.

 Secondly, because data is the key.
 If tomorrow, you’re faced with the same questions as our partner we mentioned above, and you are asked where the data or conclusions you present come from, it is as simple as opening the platform, going to a report, clicking on another tab and being able to show where the data you present comes from.

-In our free DEMO account, you can try how reports are generated with DEXCell Energy Manager.
+In our free DEMO account, you can try how reports are generated with DEXMA.
 And if you need to know more about energy management reporting tools, I invite you to join our online training on this topic.